nareddyt/traced_cache_manager/README.md

 ## Setup

 1. Add the Firebase Performance [flutter plugin](https://pub.dev/packages/firebase_performance) to your app.
-Follow the setup instructions to integrate with Firebase Performance Monitoring.
+Follow the setup instructions in that package to integrate with Firebase Performance Monitoring.
 2. [Install](https://pub.dev/packages/traced_cache_manager/install) this package.

 ## Usage

-There are 3 use cases for this custom cache implementation, listed from most popular to least.
+There are 3 use cases for this custom cache implementation.

 ### With `cached_network_image`